zaneray/ada-responsive-menu/README.md

 # ada-menus

-ADA Accessible Ressponsive menus that are Voice Over and keyboard compatible
+ADA Accessible Ressponsive menus that are voice cver and keyboard compatible.

+##Getting Started

+Run the following commands to install and fire up a live server.

+`npm install`

+`npm run dev`